 Ternes agrees, saying, “There's so much cleverness in brewing these days.
 It's possible to produce immense complexity in beer, whether derived principally from yeast, hops or malt, with a little extra reading and practice.”

-The fact that craft brewers are rising to this challenge and creating complex and interesting high-quality beers that help imbibers avoid hangovers and happen to be low-calorie (calorie counts drop when the alcohol content does) signals a golden era for the small beer.
-With that in mind, these are five standout options for starting to explore the trend.
+The fact that craft brewers are rising to this challenge and creating complex and interesting high-quality beers signals a golden era for the small beer.
+With that in mind, these are the standout options for starting to explore the trend.